abacusorg/abacus-public/doc/ramdisk.md

 So one just has to delete/unlink the file and create a new one with the same name; this will produce a new file descriptor and thus a new shared memory allocation.

+### Performance

+`munmap()` seems to be a fairly expensive operation, probably because it holds a global lock for the duration of the syscall.  `tcmalloc` probably can't help with this, since the call needs to operate on kernel-held memory.
+We don't strictly need to `munmap()` everything though, only the slabs that are getting deleted.
+So we could skip the `munmap()` for the merge slabs (for example) and save about half the calls.
+The rest will be unmapped at process exit.
+We would have to test if that actually saves time or just defers it to the end.

 ### Design justifications

 We explicitly itemize the slabs that go on the ramdisk.
 One could imagine just determining